 Carnival in Carinthia

 In Cologne "Alaaf", in Carinthia "Lei Lei!"
 Anyone who has ever been to Carinthia at carnival time has certainly heard the exclamation.
-No matter if at carnival meetings, processions, cabarets or celebrations - the Lei Lei belongs to Carinthia like Amen in church.
-Because one thing is certain: Carinthians love their carnival!
+No matter if at carnival meetings, processions, cabarets or celebrations - the Lei Lei belongs to Carinthia like the Amen to the church.
+Because one thing is certain: carinthians love their carnival!
 Not without reason, Villach is called the capital of fools in Austria.
-On Shrove Saturday the foolish hustle and bustle reaches its peak with the Villach carnival.
+On Shrove Saturday, the foolish hustle and bustle reaches its peak with the Villach carnival.
 Throughout the town, young and old are offered a wide range of activities, from carnival parades to children's programmes.
 Even in shops, restaurants and bars you can meet masked staff on this day.

 Carnival in Vienna

 Indeed, up to one million doughnuts are eaten in Vienna every year on Shrove Tuesday, but those who are looking for old customs and traditions here will search in vain.
 Even if there are isolated activities and parties, like the big carnival procession in Simmering, the carnival time in Vienna has no real cult status.
 However, it never gets boring in the capital of Austria, as the carnival season usually coincides with the start of the ball season.
 Besides the famous Vienna Opera Ball, the Bonbon Ball in the Vienna Konzerthaus is also an annual highlight.